mondoohq/mondoo-go/README.md

 Status: It is currently in beta.

-This is a Go client library for the Mondoo Platform API using GraphQL.
+This is a Go client library for Mondoo Platform API using GraphQL.
 Mondoo is a security, risk and compliance platform that provides continuous insight into your infrastructure.
-This library enables you to interact programmatically with the Mondoo Platform to perform various tasks such as querying assets, setup integrations, and fetching vulnerability and policy reports.
+This library enables you to interact programmatically with Mondoo Platform to perform various tasks such as querying assets, setup integrations, and fetching vulnerability and policy reports.

 ## Features